Drop in U.S. consumer spending clouds Fed rate hike outlook

 Consumer spending, which has been robust in recent months, partially offset the drag from weak business investment and falling inventories in the second quarter when the economy expanded at a lackluster 1.4 percent annual rate.

-While overall economic growth could still accelerate in the current quarter even with August's slight decline in consumer spending, households appear to be spending with less gusto than in prior months.
+Economists said overall economic growth could still accelerate in the current quarter even with August’s slight decline in consumer spending.

-Consumer spending has been driven by a tightening labor market, which Yellen said this week might be lifting incomes.
+The Atlanta Fed said growth appeared on track to accelerate to a 2.4 percent annual rate in the third quarter, according to its closely watched GDPNow forecasting model.
+It had forecast growth of 2.8 percent for the period earlier this week.

+A tightening labor market appears to be pushing up wages and could fuel higher levels of spending in the future.
 Personal income rose 0.2 percent in August, in line with expectations.

 Consumer prices also rose about as much expected in August, with the price index excluding food and energy increasing 0.2 percent from the prior month.
 That left inflation excluding food and energy at 1.7 percent in the 12 months through August, up a tenth of a percentage point from the prior month and closer to the Fed’s 2 percent inflation target.